 The flowers can reach a size of 10″-12″ inches, but plants need some maturity (few years old) before flowering.
 Do not expect flowers indoors.

 Nicolai can handle a wide variety of soils and can grow in a variety of conditions.
 One condition it cannot take is the roots in an extremely WET potting mix.

 It also likes a “salt-free” diet, so make sure you use good water and stay away from the lots of plant food fertilizers.

 The “White Bird” isn’t a small plant, but it is a very upright plant so it can fit into some tight spaces.
 Their large banana-shaped leaves add a rich tropical look to almost any interior and outside they create cool effects when lit.

 Growers usually use multiple plants to get a fuller plant.
 Sizes normally found are 10″ pots 3′-4′ feet tall, and 14″ pots 5′-7′ feet in height.

 Most diseases and pest problems occur when the plants are young and being grown in the nursery.
 But, always examine the plants and wipe the leaves clean.

 White Bird Finds Place in Restaurants

 The glossy leaves of White Bird of Paradise are sometimes used as plates to serve food in some seafood or native restaurants.

 But because of these leaves, the White Bird Strelitiza has been loved by many as it provides a lush tropical effect on various landscapes, pool sides, patios, and even on containers.

 White Giant Bird-of-Paradise Flowers

 Giant Bird of Paradise plant flowers can be seen at the point where the leaf fan protrudes from the stem.
 These flowers are significantly large with a light blue tongue and sits in a purplish bract.
 Following these flowers are triangular seed capsules.

-Most White Bird of Paradise tends to grow in clusters with multiple stems growing out of a single base.
+Most White Birds tends to grow in clusters with multiple stems growing out of a single base.
 These stems make the White Birds resemble the Palm tree except that it is thinner than most palms.

 Under optimum conditions, Strelitzia nicolai is useful in creating a lush, tropical effect because of its eye-catching evergreen look.